shreeharsh-ms/Transfer-Learning-for-Damage-Detection-BLIP-Captioning-and-MNIST-Autoencoder-with-VGG16/README.md

 -----

-## Project 1: Autoencoder for MNIST Digits
+##  1: Autoencoder for MNIST Digits

 This project explores **autoencoders** for dimensionality reduction and image reconstruction using the **MNIST** handwritten digits dataset.